 Consent Management Platforms: What You Must Know Today

 You know those pop-ups you see when you first land on a website?
-The ones that say something like, “This website uses cookies, blah, blah…” This little “cookie banner” has become the center of a growing area of digital marketing compliance that brands cannot ignore because this cookie banner and what it represents is at the center of global data privacy regulation.
-And as regulations are implemented across the world and back home in individual states, the increase in privacy-related litigation has become noteworthy.
-So, in this edition of Plain Talk, we will dig into the somewhat murky world of “consent management” and what marketers need to know to stay out of hot water.
-We’ll answer questions like:
+The ones that say something like, “This website uses cookies, blah, blah…” This little “cookie banner” has become the center of a growing compliance issue that brands can’t ignore.
+It’s at the heart of global data privacy regulation.
+As regulations roll out across the globe and here at home, privacy-related litigation is rising fast.

 What Is Consent Management, and Why Should Marketers Care?